 In this course, James Walker, Jr. delves into brake control technology.
-Starting with the fundamentals of the tire-road interface, this course introduces participants to brake control system mechanization, system sensor needs, and the basic control strategies employed by anti-lock braking systems (ABS), traction control systems (TCS), electronic stability control systems (ESC), and their derivatives.
+Starting with the fundamentals of the tire-road interface, this course introduces participants to brake control system mechanization, system sensor needs, and the basic control strategies employed by anti-lock braking systems (ABS), traction control systems (TCS), electronic stability control systems (ESC),

 Limiting factors and compromises that must be made in the design and development of brake control systems are covered through a brief review of hydraulic brake system functionality, the friction circle concept, and the fundamentals of longitudinal and lateral vehicle dynamics.
 Brake control system integration with other vehicle on-board technologies are also discussed.